sonos/tract/examples/onnx-mobilenet-v2-batch/README.md

 The shape definition, while a bit complex syntax-wise, just says "N,3,224,224".

-One other trick is... this network actually encodes the batch has N in two places in the protobuf file: on the input (which we just override with our N-based input fact) but also in its output.
+One other trick is... this network actually encodes a batch size in two places in the protobuf file: on the input (which we just override with our N-based input fact) but also in its output.
 So we need to "erase" that output shape information: